 - 3 large eggs

 Knead on low speed for 5-10 minutes or until the dough looks smooth and slightly glossy.
-Cover and let rise for 1 to 1 1/2 hours.
-Cover and refrigerate the dough overnight.
+The dough will be very sticky.
+Cover and let rise for 1 hour in a warm place.
+Transfer to a container and refrigerate the dough overnight.

-Line a large baking sheet with parchment paper; set aside.
+Line a large baking sheet or pizza pan with parchment paper; set aside.

-In a small bowl combine the brown sugar and cinnamon for the filling; set aside.
+In a small bowl combine the sugar, brown sugar, and cinnamon for the filling; set aside.

 Divide the dough into 4 equal portions.
-On a lightly floured work surface roll one portion of dough to a 10-11 inch circle. (don't worry about it looking perfect! 🙂 ) Place on the baking sheet.
-Spread with 2 tablespoons of the softened butter and sprinkle with a third of the brown sugar and cinnamon mixture.
+On a lightly floured work surface roll one portion of dough to a 10-12 inch circle. (don't worry about it looking perfect! 🙂 ) Place on the baking sheet.
+Spread with ⅓ of the softened butter and sprinkle with ⅓ of the sugar and cinnamon mixture.

-Place a small glass or jar with a 2 1/2 inch opening in the center of the dough stack.
-Leaving the center intact, use a sharp knife to cut the layered dough into quarters.
+Place a small glass or jar with a 2½ inch opening in the center of the dough stack.
+Gently press the glass into the dough to leave a light imprint.
+Leaving the center intact, use a sharp knife or pizza cutter to cut the layered dough into quarters.
 Then cut each quarter into 4 equal parts creating a total of 16 sections.
-Remove glass from dough.